scaldi/scaldi-website/learn.md

 If you would Like to get a quick overview of Scaldi, I would recommend you to look at [scaldi presentation slides]({{site.link.scaldi-presentation}}) or look at the [main page]({{"/" | prepend: site.baseurl}}) which has some examples and [feature highlights]({{"/#feature-highlights" | prepend: site.baseurl}}).
-For more hands-on approach, you can check out two example projects which you can play with:
+For more hands-on approach, you can check out some example projects which you can play with:

 * Scaldi Play 2.4 Example ([GitHub]({{site.link.scaldi-play-example-github}}), [Typesafe activator template]({{site.link.scaldi-play-example-template}}))
 * Scaldi Play 2.3 Example ([GitHub]({{site.link.scaldi-play-example-github-23}}), [Blog]({{site.link.scaldi-play-example-blog}}), [Typesafe activator template]({{site.link.scaldi-play-example-template-23}}))